by Jason Wasserman MD PhD FRCPC

-The most common cause of squamous carcinoma in situ in the oral cavity is smoking.
-Other causes include excessive alcohol consumption, immune suppression, and prior radiation to the head and neck.
+The most common cause of squamous CIS in the oral cavity is smoking.
+Other causes include excessive alcohol consumption, immune suppression, and inflammatory conditions such as lichen planus.

-The diagnosis of squamous carcinoma in situ is usually made after a small sample of tissue is removed in a procedure called a biopsy.
+The diagnosis of squamous CIS is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The biopsy is usually performed because you or your doctor saw an abnormal-looking area of tissue within your oral cavity.
 Your pathology report will probably say what part of the oral cavity was sampled in the biopsy.
+The diagnosis can also be made after a larger piece of tissue is removed in a procedure called an excision.